simonhm/islandora_mirador/README.md

 to your solr server's `solrconfig.xml`

-4. Create a derivative action so when Original File images are uploaded to your repository a `file` media entity is created with `field_media_use` equal to the `hOCR` media use term created by https://github.com/discoverygarden/islandora_hocr.
-TODO: consider having this action and modules ship with the starter site?
+4. Create a derivative action so when Original File images are uploaded to your repository a `file` media entity is created with `field_media_use` equal to the `hOCR` media use term created by https://github.com/discoverygarden/islandora_hocr

 ### Test hOCR
 Follow these steps to confirm that hOCR is working.